 Red Flag #1: The size-up

-The lieutenant did not complete the 360 degree size-up.
+The company officer did not complete the 360 degree size-up.
 He started it.
 He went around the left side of the house and was met with so much heat and fire that he could not get between the two houses.
 Instead of going around the house to the right, he abandoned the 360 degree size-up.
-This would prove to be a mistake as the visible fire involvement on the rear of the structure was extensive.
+This would prove to be a mistake as the fire involvement on the rear of the structure was extensive.
 But he didn’t know it.

 Red Flag #2: Hose line selection